Principled Latent Diffusion for Graphs via Laplacian Autoencoders

 \paragraph{Reconstruction performance} See~\cref{tab:ae_acc} for results on reconstruction performance.
 Note that reconstruction performance on \textsc{Ego} is noticeably lower than on the other datasets.
 This can be attributed to two factors: the small dataset size (only 606 training samples) and the inclusion of the validation set within the training data, which limits reliable assessment of generalization during training.
 Nevertheless, \textsc{Ego} does not impose strong structural constraints, and the \textbf{Edge.
 Acc.} remains high (0.9957).
 As a result, the latent diffusion model can still be trained and generate samples that statistically resemble the training distribution.

-\paragraph{Ablation on the number of eigenvectors $k$}We conducted an ablation on the number of eigenvectors used in LG-VAE to better assess the influence of this hyperparameter on reconstruction and generative performance.
-To this end, we ran experiments on Extended Tree and Extended Planar with $k \in [4, 8, 16, 32, 64]$.
-Our results are presented in \Cref{tab:abl_k_planar,tab:abl_k_tree}.

-On \textsc{Extended Planar}, the number of eigenvectors $k$ has only a minor influence on reconstruction accuracy, although MMD metrics worsen for small $k$, consistent with the loss of high-frequency structural information.
-In contrast, on \textsc{Extended Tree}, $k$ has a much stronger impact on reconstruction quality; interestingly, the best results are obtained with only 25–50\% of the eigenvectors, showing that including high-frequencies do not necessarily yield better performance.

 \paragraph{Experiments on larger planar graphs} See results in \Cref{tab:large_planar}.